mtfitz/benc/README.md

 To use this library from a C++ application, please refer to the header `benc.hpp`.

 ## Building
 The library and program can be build using CMake and its supported outputs.
 Compilation should work out-of-the-box on POSIX-compatible systems.
-On Windows, you must ensure the standard header `getopt.h` exists; you can grab it using `vcpkg`.
+On Windows, you must ensure the `getopt` library exists; you can grab it using `vcpkg`.